-We’re so glad you’re thinking about contributing to an 18F open source project!
+We’re so glad you’re thinking about contributing to a Technology Transformation Services (TTS) open source project!
 If you’re unsure about anything, just ask — or submit your issue or pull request anyway.
 The worst that can happen is we’ll politely ask you to change something.
 We appreciate all friendly contributions.

 Contributor Guidelines for Design